Complete Guide to Different Soil Types

 5. Chalky soil

-Chalky soil is less common than the four soil types listed above because it only occurs above underground limestone beds and chalk deposits.
-Chalk soil is large-grained and stony.
-It can be light like sand or heavy clay.
+Chalky soil, sometimes called lime soil for its high lime content, is less common than the four soil types listed above because it only occurs above underground limestone beds and chalk deposits.
+Often large-grained and stony, chalky soil also can be light, like sand or heavy clay.
 You’ll often see large white lumps of stone in chalky soils.

-✓ Warms up quickly in spring✗ Usually very shallow and doesn’t allow for deep root growth
+✓ Warms up quickly in spring✗ Usually very shallow and doesn’t allow roots to grow deep

-✓ Can be good soil for plants that need fast drainage and alkaline soil conditions✗ Highly alkaline because of the high calcium carbonate (limestone) content
+✓ Drains well✗ Highly alkaline because of the high calcium carbonate (limestone) content

 ✗ Drains freely, which causes drying out and loss of nutrients

-✗ Difficult to improve with soil amendments because organic material decomposes rapidly in it
+✗ Difficult to improve with soil amendments because organic material decomposes so rapidly in it

 6. Peat soil